dominodatalab/domino-research/checkpoint/README.md

 ### Setup

-When you run the command below, you will be able to access the registry hosted at `YOUR_MLFLOW_REGISTRY_HOST` by visiting `localhost:5000`.
+When you run the command below, you will be able to access the Mlflow registry hosted at `YOUR_MLFLOW_REGISTRY_HOST` by visiting `localhost:5000`.
 This is great way to take checkpoint for a test drive.

-If you don't have an Mlflow registry handy, checkout our 5-min guide for setting one up in AWS.
+If you do not have a registry, or would like to create a new registry for testing, please follow our 5-min [guide to setting up MLflow](https://github.com/dominodatalab/domino-research/tree/main/guides/mlflow).

 ```bash
 docker run -it \